eendroroy/passwordpolicy/README.md

 [![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/eendroroy/passwordpolicy.svg)](https://github.com/eendroroy/passwordpolicy/pulls?q=is%3Apr+is%3Aclosed)

-The `passwordpolicy` is like the regular PostgreSQL passwordcheck extension, except it is built with cracklib.
+The `passwordpolicy` is like the regular PostgreSQL passwordcheck extension, except it is built with cracklib and has some configurations options.
 Unlike the original module, this one has more strict password checks.
-The `passwordcheck_cracklib` module checks users' passwords whenever they are set with `CREATE ROLE` or `ALTER ROLE`.
+The `passwordpolicy` module checks users' passwords whenever they are set with `CREATE ROLE` or `ALTER ROLE`.
 If a password is considered too weak, it will be rejected and the command will terminate with an error.

 ## Installing by compiling source code